gpuweb/gpuweb/proposals/multisampled-array-textures.md

 ### Texture Creation

-When `"multisampled-array-textures"` is enabled, `GPUDevice.createTexture()` may create a multisampled 2D texture with more than one array layer.
+`GPUDevice.createTexture()` may create a multisampled 2D texture with more than one array layer.

 No new fields are added.
 The change is to validation and allowed combinations: